Nex-Pro/hifi-materialSwap/README.md

 ## Demo

-You can see the script in action by settings your avatar to:
+You can see the script in action by setting your avatar to:

 https://hifi.jollysoft.com/Assets/Avatars/koboldGardenMultiColour/kobold-garden.fst